rieljasperapos/fullstackopen/README.md

 # Full stack open answers
-This repository contains all of my answers/submissions from the exercises in the Full Stack Open Course of the University of Helsinki
+This repository contains all of my answers/submissions from the exercises in the Full Stack Open Course designed by the University of Helsinki and Houston Inc. software company